sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 #### Install Security Plugins

-+ Wordfence
 + WP fail2ban – Advanced Security
-+     WPf2b comes with three fail2ban filters: wordpress-hard.conf, wordpress-soft.conf, and wordpress-extra.conf.
-These are designed to allow a split between immediate banning (hard) and the traditional         more graceful approach (soft), with extra rules for custom configurations.
+_WPf2b comes with three fail2ban filters that we need!: wordpress-hard.conf, wordpress-soft.conf, and wordpress-extra.conf.
+Will add these in

 Plugins:

 Limit Login Attempts Reloaded